cocos/cocos-docs/en/getting-started/first-game/advance.md

 ## Conclusion

 Congratulations on completing your first game made with Cocos Creator!
-You can download the full project at [GitHub](https://github.com/cocos-creator/tutorial-mind-your-step-3d) to download the complete project.
+You can download the full project at [GitHub - Mind-Your-Step-3D](https://github.com/cocos-creator/tutorial-mind-your-step-3d).
 We hope this quick start tutorial will help you understand the basic concepts and workflow of the Cocos Creator game development process.
 If you are not interested in writing and learning to script, you can also copy the script directly from the finished project.

 Next, you can continue to improve all aspects of the game, here are some recommended improvements:
 - Add difficulty to the game, when the character stays in the same place for 1 second it is considered a failure